Anonymous-Roys/Anonymous-Roys/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on a react based website with Tailwind css
+- 🔭 I’m currently working on a Nextjs based app with Tailwind css
-- 🌱 I’m currently learning nextjs
+- 🌱 I’m currently learning Redux
-- 👯 I’m looking to collaborate on ....
+- 👯 I’m looking to collaborate on react based application
-- 🤔 I’m looking for help with devleping an application in flutter.
+- 🤔 I’m looking for help with developing an application in react native.
 - 💬 Ask me about the thing a spider🕷️ uses in trapping its prey.
 - 📫 How to reach me: https://www.linkedin.com/learning/
 - 😄 Pronouns: he/him